Last Updated: Apr 2026

-The first intended purpose for these products is exfoliation, or the removal of the dead, keratinized skin cells from the epidermis (outer layer) of the skin.
-The second stated purpose is that sugar is a natural humectant, meaning it supposedly draws moisture from the environment into the skin to keep it moisturized.
-The third reason I found for using these is, sugar scrubs (and chemical peels) often contain glycolic acid, which is a form of alpha hydroxy acid that penetrates the skin and dissolves skin cells, encouraging the production of new cells (cellular turnover).
-This is a general type of skin treatment which is also commonly described (using various chemicals) as a “chemical peel”.
+I researched these and found three commonly stated reasons for using such products, which I summarize below.
+The first intended purpose is exfoliation, or the removal of dead, keratinized skin cells from the epidermis (outer layer) of the skin.1 The second stated purpose is that sugar can act as a humectant, meaning it may help attract and retain moisture in certain formulations.2 The third reason often cited is that some formulations include glycolic acid, a type of alpha hydroxy acid (AHA) that can penetrate the skin and promote exfoliation by loosening the bonds between skin cells, encouraging cellular turnover.3 This type of treatment is commonly referred to as a “chemical peel.”

 Cellular Physiology Process Number One